Summary

 Article:

 Appraisers cover their backsides with conditions, assumptions, and departures.
-They may consider many assumptions about the entitlement process and the readiness to build without any verification or concern regarding their truth, completeness, or regulatory approvals.
+They may consider many assumptions about the entitlement process and readiness to build without verifying or considering their truth, completeness, or regulatory approvals.

-This lack of verifications can pose significant risks to the reliability of the appraisal.
-They often do not try to authenticate the entitlements, building plans, or approvals.
+This lack of verification can pose significant risks to the reliability of the appraisal.
+Often, they do not attempt to authenticate the entitlements, building plans, or approvals.

 They are given a job to appraise based on certain assumptions directed by the person hiring them.
 Some are done with transparency, and some are not.

-I'm going to use a few examples to show up.
-This discussion will conclude that you should never rely on someone else's appraisal without thoroughly reading the entire document.
-Doing so can uncover the 'assumptions, conditions and departures' evidence of prestidigitation.
+I’m going to use a few examples to illustrate my point.
+This discussion will conclude that you should never rely on someone else’s appraisal without thoroughly reading the entire document.
+Doing so can uncover the assumptions, conditions, and evidence of departures from prestidigitation.
 If you do not remember what this term means, it is magic tricks performed for entertainment, the performance of, or skill in performing magic or conjuring tricks with the hands: sleight of hand.
 This emphasizes the importance of thorough reading and how it can empower you in the appraisal process.

 Appraisal No. 1—Actual Example: Let’s examine a real-life appraisal to understand how assumptions and conditions can affect a property’s value.
 In this case, we’re examining an appraisal for a potential residential development in an upscale beach neighborhood.

-A residential-based upscale beach neighborhood has lots that are approximately 50, 100, or 5,000 square feet each.
-If you assemble 4 of them in a row, you would have 20,000 square feet of land to build an apartment, condominium, or congregate care facility.
-The assumption is based upon an increased density that the lots would become far more valuable on what is referred to as a residual basis or floor area analysis, when many units are considered and, of course, approved, with building permits ready to be pulled by the city or county building department.
+A residentially based upscale beach neighborhood features lots that are approximately 50, 100, or 5,000 square feet each.
+If you assemble 4 of them in a row, you would have 20,000 square feet of land to build an apartment, condominium, or congregate care facility The assumption is based upon an increased density that the lots would become far more valuable on what is referred to as a residual basis or floor area analysis, when many units are considered and, of course, approved, with building permits ready to be pulled by the city or county building department.

 For example, a builder has decided to build a 12-story congregate facility.
-All other structures in the neighborhood for blocks around are single-family residences and one two- or two-story dwellings.
+All other structures in the neighborhood, for blocks around, are single-family residences and one- or two-story dwellings.
 This new structure would require underground parking and massively increased density.
 A 12-story high structure would be the first in the middle of an ordinary residential neighborhood.
-If you lived nearby, there might be concerns about non-conformity in the neighborhood.
+If you lived nearby, there might be concerns about conformity in the neighborhood.
 It is unlikely that the municipality would approve such a project.

 The appraisal contains the following disclosures.

-The property is assumed to conform to all applicable zoning and use regulations and restrictions unless a non-conformity has been identified, described, and considered in the appraisal.
+The property is assumed to conform to all applicable zoning and use regulations and restrictions; nonconformity has been identified, described, and considered in the appraisal.

 It is assumed that all required licenses, certificates of occupancy, consents, and other legislative or administrative authority from any local, state, or national government or private entity or organization have been or can be obtained or renewed for any use on which the opinion of value contained in this report is based.